 Talk of Russia permeates our national discourse in the early months of the Trump regime.
-While specific details are highly classified, what has leaked and the administration's reaction to said leaks, implies that this scandal has teeth.
+While specific details are highly classified, what has leaked and the administration's reaction to said leaks implies that this scandal has teeth.
 In trying to be an honest voice in this discussion, my official position is that something happened - the extent to what however is up for debate.
-I'm not going to brush off the Russian connection as some are however, but I'm also not going to speak as if I know it's as bad as it possibly could be.
+I'm not going to brush off the Russian connection as some are, however, but I'm also not going to speak as if I know it's as bad as it possibly could be.

-Knowing what happened is very important for the future our American democracy.
+Knowing what happened is very important for the future of our American democracy.
 The same democracy that Black people in America live under - a democracy that has been cracking for years, so one good swing could bring democracy to its knees in this country.
 We have to get real about that.
 A conspiracy looks to be unfolding, some don't like that word but if we're talking about collusion with a foreign power - and not any foreign power...but Russia - by the Republicans of all groups, then we are indeed talking conspiracy (and dramatically stunning irony).

 The Trump-Russia Connection is Broad

-This is not in fact one scandal, but at least 3 different scandals according to Vox (and other sources) connecting multiple people in and around Trump's administration.
+This is not, in fact, one scandal, but at least 3 different scandals according to Vox (and other sources) connecting multiple people in and around Trump's administration.
 For the purposes of this blog article, I'm going to focus on the potential for Russian involvement in the U.S. Presidential election.